cchurch/api-docs/source/includes/_api_search.md

 ## Overview
 <!--===================================================================-->

-This service allows for search across various types of data.
-Currently only supports recordings and annotations, but support for other types of data is coming soon
+This service allows for search across various types of data

+<aside class="success">Currently only supports recordings and annotations, but support for other types of data is coming soon</aside>

 <!--===================================================================-->
 ## Search Recordings